Ken Bowersox

 Kenneth Dwane "Sox" Bowersox (born November 14, 1956) is a United States Navy officer and former NASA astronaut.
-He is a veteran of five Space Shuttle launches and an extended stay aboard the International Space Station.
+He is a veteran of four Space Shuttle missions and an extended stay aboard the International Space Station.
 When he launched on STS-73 at the age of 38 years and 11 months, he became the youngest person to command a Space Shuttle.

 Early life and education

 Bowersox was born November 14, 1956, in Portsmouth, Virginia, but considers Bedford, Indiana his hometown.
 As a young boy, his family lived in Oxnard, California for seven years, and he attended Rio Real Elementary School.
 Bowersox was active in the Boy Scouts of America, and is an Eagle Scout.
 He earned a Bachelor of Science degree in aerospace engineering from the United States Naval Academy in Annapolis, Maryland, before receiving his commission in 1978.
 A year later, in 1979, he received a Master of Science degree in mechanical engineering from Columbia University in New York City, New York.
 Bowersox attended the U.S. Air Force Test Pilot School and graduated with Class 85A.
 He served as a test pilot on A-7E and F/A-18 aircraft, and was selected as an astronaut candidate in 1987.
 Bowersox holds the rank of captain in the United States Navy.